Master of Conflict Management and Resolution

 24 credit points

-Advanced standing will not be granted for undergraduate studies or for work experience that is used to gain admission to the course.
+Advanced standing will not be granted for undergraduate studies in a non-cognate discipline or for work experience that is used to gain admission to the course.

 MASTER OF CONFLICT MANAGEMENT AND RESOLUTION